krishnatejam999/krishnatejam999/README.md

 # 💫 About Me:
-Hi, I'm Krishna Teja 👋<br><br>1st year BTech student at IARE, diving into Cybersecurity and AI/Data Science.<br><br>Currently learning the fundamentals — open to collaborating on beginner-friendly projects!
+Hi, I'm Krishna Teja 👋<br><br>diving into Cybersecurity and AI/Data Science.<br><br>Currently learning the fundamentals — open to collaborating on beginner-friendly projects!

 ## 🌐 Socials: